 USC boasts many successful major leaguers such as Ron Fairly, Don Buford, Tom Seaver, Dave Kingman, Fred Lynn, Roy Smalley, Steve Kemp, Mark McGwire, Randy Johnson, Bret and Aaron Boone, Jeff Cirillo, Barry Zito, Geoff Jenkins and Mark Prior.
 In all, Trojans have been drafted 324 times, with 111 Trojans having played in the major leagues.

 Dedeaux compiled a 45-year collegiate record of 1,332-571-11 (.699), making him the then-winningest coach in collegiate baseball history.
-He resigned after the 1986 season to become USC’s director of baseball and was replaced by Mike Gillespie, whose 1998 squad won the College World Series while finishing as the CWS runnerup in 1995 and also advancing to Omaha in 2000 and 2001 (15 of his 20 teams advanced to the NCAA regionals).
+He resigned after the 1986 season to become USC's director of baseball and was replaced by Mike Gillespie, whose 1998 squad won the College World Series while finishing as the CWS runnerup in 1995 and also advancing to Omaha in 2000 and 2001 (15 of his 20 teams advanced to the NCAA regionals).
 Gillespie retired after the 2006 season.
-Former Trojan assistant Frank Cruz is now the head coach in 2013 (his 2015 team made the NCAA regional).
+Former Trojan pitcher Dan Hubbs became the head coach in 2013 (his 2015 team made the NCAA regional).

 Barry (1930-41, 1945-50) has USC's winningest record, 260-138 (.653).
 Following him are Forrest Twogood (1951-66) at 255-180 (.586) and Bob Boyd (1967-79) at 216-131 (.622).
 George Raveling, an assistant for the 1984 and 1988 U.S. Olympic teams, took over in 1987 and led Troy into the post-season 4 times.
 Henry Bibby (1996-2005) got the Trojans into the NCAA tourney 3 times (including the Elite Eight in 2001).
 Tim Floyd (2006-09) posted 20-win seasons and NCAA berths a USC-record 3 straight seasons (his 2007 NCAA Sweet Sixteen team had a school-record 25 wins and his 2009 squad won USC's first-ever Pac-10 tourney crown).
 Andy Enfield became head coach in 2014 and led Troy to the 2016 NCAAs.

 Miller finished her career in 1986 as the Trojans' all-time leading scorer and rebounder.
 She also won her third straight Naismith Award as the outstanding player in college basketball.
 She returned as coach of her alma mater in 1994 and led USC to a Pac-10 title and 2 NCAA playoff appearances.
 She was inducted into the Naismith Memorial Basketball Hall of Fame in 1995 and Cooper--twice an Olympian and WNBA MVP--was inducted in 2010.